 It is possible to execute a power of attorney without an estate lawyer.
 But with so much on the line and the laws that vary by state, it is often worthwhile to speak with a lawyer.
-Your estate planning attorney can help determine which powers should be included in your POA, who your agent should be, and help ensure your documents meet the requirements for your state.
+Your estate planning attorney can help determine which powers should be included in your POA, who your attorney-in-fact should be, and help ensure your power of attorney document meets the requirements for your state.

 So reach out to some estate planning attorneys, ask the right questions, and see if it might be beneficial to hire one and ensure your critical estate planning documents are in order.